 Garfield Park Conservatory and Sunken Garden

-The 10,000-square foot Garfield Park Conservatory is an art deco structure housing a tropical oasis with palm trees, bananas, orchids, vanilla vines, coffee trees, and cacao trees.
-Additionally the 3-acre sunken garden including springtime tulip plantings and fountains.
-Don’t miss Blake’s garden that encourage children to explore with their senses.
-In addition to the gardens, the 122-acre Garfield Park features an outdoor pool, play ground and a performing arts center along with playing fields and courts.
+The 10,000-square-foot Garfield Park Conservatory is an art deco structure housing a tropical oasis with palm trees, bananas, orchids, vanilla vines, coffee, and cacao trees.
+Additionally, the 3-acre sunken garden includes springtime tulip plantings and fountains.
+Don’t miss Blake’s garden, which encourages children to explore with their senses.
+In addition to the gardens, the 122-acre Garfield Park features an outdoor pool, playground, performing arts center, playing fields and courts.

-The Conservatory is located at 2505 Conservatory Dr. Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday from 1 p.m. to 5 p.m.
-Admission is $3 for everyone over 3.
+The Conservatory is located at 2505 Conservatory Dr. It is Open Monday through Saturday from 10 a.m. to 5 p.m. and Sunday from 1 p.m. to 5 p.m.
+Admission is $4 for everyone over 3.

-Tour the home of the only U.S. president from Indiana, Benjamin Harrison served from 1889 to 1893.
-Learn about his presidency while touring the 10,000 square-foot Italianate home.
+Tour the home of Benjamin Harrison, the only U.S. president from Indiana, who served from 1889 to 1893.
+Learn about his presidency while touring the 10,000-square-foot Italianate home.

-Located at 1230 N. Delaware St. Open for guided tours only Monday to Friday from 10 a.m. to 2 p.m.
-Saturday from 10 a.m. to 3 p.m. and Sunday from noon to 3 p.m. with several seasonal closings.
+Located at 1230 N. Delaware St., Open for guided tours only on Monday through Thursday, 10 a.m. to 2 p.m., Fridays on the hour, 10 a.m. to 2 p.m., Saturdays to 3 p.m. and Sundays on the hour from noon to 3 p.m..
 Tickets must be purchased in advance.
-Prices start at $14 for adults and $9 for kids 5 to 17.
+Adult admission is $16 and kids (5 to 17) are $11.

 Comments are closed.